shalomb/dotfiles/README.md

 #### dotfiles

-dotfiles for my workspace.
+Track dotfiles as hardlinks to versions in a local git repo

 #### Installation

     mkdir ~/.config/dotfiles/
     cd !$
     git clone git://github.com/shalomb/dotfiles.git .
-    ./dotfile_stash export ./
+    ./dotfile_stash export ./  # Install all dotfiles

 #### Managing change

 ##### Managed files

-`./dotfile_stash` exports files within the repository as hardlinks to expected locations in the home directory (the repo needs to exist on the same file system) and so changes to any of the managed dotfiles appear as changes in the repository.
+`./dotfile_stash` install files within the repository as hard links to counterpart locations in the home directory (and as such the repo needs to exist on the same file system) and so changes to any of the managed dotfiles appear as changes in the repository.

     cd ~/.config/dotfiles/
     git status --